Are you interested in regrowing your very own vegetables?

 If you want to reuse your carrots, carrot greens are really tasty in a salad.

-How to regrow it:
+How to regrow carrot greens:

 - First, place the carrot tops (heads) down onto a tray or plate.